-While the bumps are sometimes confused with HPV and other STIs they are not contagious and are not the result of sexual activity.
-They can be embarrassing or cause discomfort on the part of sexual partners.
-The papules present no health risk.
+They can be embarrassing or cause discomfort on the part of sexual partners, even though they don’t present a health risk.
+We respond to each individual case by creating a minimally-invasive and effective laser treatment plan.
 Watch our video below to see how we remove these papules.

 The papules cause no pain and are not dangerous from a health perspective so some men will choose to leave the condition untreated.
 However, many men find the papules embarrassing.
 Current or previous partners may have been concerned by the papules or judgmental of them.
 Treatment removes the unpleasant emotional and social fallout that the papules can cause.

-The CO2 treatment is a simple outpatient procedure.
+The pearly penile papules can be removed via a simple outpatient procedure called C02 laser treatment.
+A C02 laser is used to vaporize the papules.
+This procedure can take as little as a few minutes to perform.
+The laser removes moisture from the papules and promotes the growth of healthy and youthful skin in their place.
 As a result, there is minimal risk and time loss associated with it.
 The costs of the procedure are low compared to the potential emotional benefits and removal of stigma.

 Why choose Dr. Crippen at DermMedica for Pearly Penile Papules removal?

-Dr. Crippen at DermMedica has been performing this treatment for longer than any other doctor in Alberta or British Columbia.
-Individuals travel from all over Canada to have this treatment performed by him because of his experience.
+Dr. Crippen at DermMedica has been performing this treatment for many years and prospective patients travel from all over Canada to have this treatment performed by him because of his experience.
 Dr. Crippen can discuss your concerns and needs at an assessment.

 The Derm Medica clinic is designed with the needs of our patients in mind.
 There is a side door available to maximize privacy and discretion for patients.
-Very few clinics offer this.
+Very few clinics offer this level of confidentiality to create a level of comfort that is second to none.

 When you make an appointment for a consultation, Dr. Crippen will be able to discuss the treatment and your specific needs with you.
 He will examine you and tell you what results you can expect.
 The consultation is the perfect time to ask any questions you have and to discuss the treatment with Dr. Crippen.
 You will receive additional information that is important in understanding the treatment and making the best choice for you.